leoGalani/sherlock/README.md

-## This reap is Deprecated - Sherlock will be rebuild and release early 2021 over @agiletesters org
+## This repository is Deprecated - Sherlock will be rebuild and release early 2021 over @agiletesters org
 ### Once the v2 is release, all the code base from v1 will be deleted.

 ### v2 will not be fully compatible with v1 - use at your own risk.